 ‘Litter on the track.’

-‘Move along sir.
+‘Move along, sir.
 We haven’t got all day.’

-A high-viz jacketed figure with those white overalls on you got in the food industry was talking to him.
+Bart realised a figure with those white overalls on you got in the food industry was talking to him.

-‘You are meant to be here.
-We don’t make mistakes.
+‘You’re meant to be here, just like the rest.
+We rarely make mistakes.
 You’re due for reassignment and regurgitation.’

 ‘What do you mean… regurgitation?’